nzewdie12/cloud-notes/02-linux-basics/commands.md

 - awk '{print $1}' file.txt -> prints the first field in file.txt

 - /dev/null -> a blank file/ black hole/ canbe used to empty files or send things here to discard
+- '/': dilemetero used to seprate commands
+- '\': used for interprattoin
+  - \i: insert
+  - \a: append
+  - \n: newline
 ---